Decoding Breast Cancer Risk: How Age Impacts Your Susceptibility

 Nevertheless, there’s a potential for recurrence.
 It is mainly seen in younger patients (age < 35) within the hormone receptor–unknown or hormone receptor–positive subgroups, compared to older patients (age 35 to 50 years).

-Lifestyle Factors and Breast Cancer Age-Related Risk
+Lifestyle Factors And Breast Cancer Age-Related Risk

 There are some lifestyle factors that influence breast cancer age-related risk.
 They are as follows: